Thomascountz/thomascountz/_posts/2021-07-09-sargable-queries-and-mysql-text-indexing.md

 tags: ["ruby", "sql", "database", "rails"]
 ---

 You're on Ops.
-Debugging `Error`-s in invoicing Rails app, as usual.
-They're stored in MySQL and access through ActiveRecord and some helper methods.
+Debugging `Error`-s in Invoicing Rails app, as usual.
+They're stored in MySQL and accessed through ActiveRecord and some helper methods.
 They've already been updated with a `status_message`, so now it's time to dig in and investigate.

 ```ruby
 irb(main):001:0> Error.column_names